 Until the day that business becomes fully automated from start to finish, there will always be a human cap on efficiency.
 While more workers can be added to a point, the need to clarify and compile data will always act as a leash on a project timeline.
-Abraham Thomas, Intrinsic Technology Solutions from NYC mentions AI becomes smart enough to run a “human” business as well as humans (aided liberally by coffee) can, the only way to boost overall business agility is by picking up the time that tends to fall through the cracks.
+Abraham Thomas, Intrinsic Technology Group from NYC mentions AI becomes smart enough to run a “human” business as well as humans (aided liberally by coffee) can, the only way to boost overall business agility is by picking up the time that tends to fall through the cracks.

 Productivity: Death By a Thousand Cuts